 Salminen, L., Lindberg, E., Gustafsson, M.L., Heinonen, J. and Leino-Kilpi, H., 2014.
 Entrepreneurship education in health care education.
 Education Research International, 2014. p.
 456

 Schopman, L.M., Kalshoven, K. and Boon, C., 2017.
-When health care workers perceive high-commitment HRM will they be motivated to continue working in health care?
+When healthcare workers perceive high-commitment HRM, will they be motivated to continue working in healthcare?
 It may depend on their supervisor and intrinsic motivation.
 The International Journal of Human Resource Management, 28(4), pp.657-677.

 Thongpravati, O.N.N.I.D.A., Maritz, A. and Stoddart, P.A.U.L., 2016.
 Fostering entrepreneurship and innovation through a biomedical technology PhD program in Australia.
 International Journal of Engineering Education, 32(3), pp.1222-1235.

 Walia, S., Wolfe, D., Keast, D., Ho, C., Ethans, K., Worley, S., O'Connell, C. and Hill, D., 2019.
-Facilitators and Barriers for Implementing an Internet Clinic for the Treatment of Pressure Injuries.
+Facilitators and Barriers to Implementing an Internet Clinic for the Treatment of Pressure Injuries.
 Telemedicine and e-Health, 25(12), pp.1237-1243.

 Wilden, R., Garbuio, M., Angeli, F. and Mascia, D. eds., 2018.
 Healthcare entrepreneurship.
 Routledge. p.
 51

-What role do you have as an entrepreneur or an employee at your healthcare institutions?
+Question No.1: What role do you have as an entrepreneur or an employee at your healthcare institutions?

-What challenges do you face in implementing advanced biomedical technology in your healthcare institutions?
+Question No.2: What challenges do you face in implementing advanced biomedical technology in your healthcare institutions?

-What kind of advanced biomedical technology is currently being used at your healthcare
+Question No.3: What kind of advanced biomedical technology is currently being used at your healthcare

 institutions?

-How these advanced biomedical technologies are providing benefits to your healthcare
+Question No.4: How these advanced biomedical technologies are providing benefits to your healthcare

 organization?

-How do you think you can counter the restrictions being imposed on employing advanced
+Question No.5: How do you think you can counter the restrictions being imposed on employing advanced

 biomedical technology at your healthcare institutions?

-Do you think your healthcare institution would drive toward growth in the future by employing
+Question No.6: Do you think your healthcare institution would drive toward growth in the future by employing

 advanced biomedical technology?